-To do so, we take up Edmonds' concept of a given number of persons constantly living,^[16] which he used in originating the term 'force of mortality.'
-We begin with a simpler shorter-term example, where ID is constant over the entire span in question, before addressing the general case.
+To do so, I take up Edmonds' concept of a given number of persons constantly living,^[16] which he used in originating the term 'force of mortality.'
+I begin with a simpler shorter-term example, where ID is constant over the entire span in question, before addressing the general time-varying ID case.